 Certain University employees, called Campus Security Authorities, have a duty to report certain incidents of Sexual Assault, Domestic Violence, Dating Violence, and Stalking to the University's Clery Compliance Coordinator to comply with the Clery Act.
-Campus Security Authorities are not required to report personally identifiable information to the Clery Compliance Coordinator for Clery Act purposes, but statistical information must be sent to the Clery Compliance Coordinator (e.g., on or non-campus) for publication in an annual report of crime statistics, called the Annual Security Report.
+Campus Security Authorities are not required to report personally identifiable information to the Clery Compliance Coordinator for Clery Act purposes, but statistical information must be sent to the Clery Compliance Coordinator regarding the type of incident that occurred and its general location (e.g., on or non-campus) for publication in an annual report of crime statistics, called the Annual Security Report.
 Statistics published in the Annual Security and Fire Safety Report help to provide the campus community with a clearer picture of the extent and nature of campus crime, but the statistics do not personally identify Complainants or Respondents.
 Information about how the University will complete publicly available recordkeeping, including Clery Act reporting and disclosures, without the inclusion of personally identifying information about the victim can be found in Appendix C of this report.